observability-lab-cse/observability-lab/sample-application/README.md

 ## Overview

 This project contains a `devices-api` module (Java) which creates and retrieves devices from a [Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction) instance.
 Device is an entity which contains a status (e.g. 'new', 'in use') and the current sensor data (e.g. temperature).
 The sensor data for devices is generated using the [IoT Telemetry Simulator](https://github.com/Azure-Samples/Iot-Telemetry-Simulator).
-The simulated data is sent to the `device-manager` module (C#) via an Event Hub using AMQP.
-The `device-manager` updates the status and the current sensor value of a device by calling the `devices-api` module, which then updates the device in Cosmos DB.
+The simulated data is sent to the `devices-manager` module (C#) via an Event Hub using AMQP.
+The `devices-manager` updates the status and the current sensor value of a device by calling the `devices-api` module, which then updates the device in Cosmos DB.

 The device API, device manager, as well as Cosmos DB, expose telemetry data, to either be sent to [Log Analytics Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-overview) or exported by a telemetry agent like [OTEL-Collector](https://opentelemetry.io/docs/collector/).